Home » Foot Care

 While bunions can be hereditary, footwear and even socks can play a big role in how much they hurt, how severe the angle gets and even if they appear at all.
 More often than not all of those factors can be affected by shoe and even sock size.
 Bunions are also affected by certain types of gait, especially in a foot that over-pronates, and we would often recommend seeing a podiatrist in these cases.

 However, when it comes to footwear fitting to either prevent the formation of, the exacerbation of, or help with the pain of bunions, certain things must be taken into consideration.
-Shoes without a fastening will put you at a higher risk of getting bunions and making bunions worse.
+If you’re looking for shoes to help with bunions then consider shoes without a fastening.
+This will put you at a higher risk of getting bunions and making bunions worse.
 Where footwear does not have a fastening, such as high heels, slip-on pumps and loafers, the foot will have a natural tendency to slide forward in the footwear.
 This footwear usually has to be worn in sizes smaller than that with a fastening which means that toes can easily be restricted and squashed.

 To treat bunions, a podiatrist is your first port of call.
 When it comes to fitting footwear, our fitters will often look a different style of footwear that will help ease pressure on the joint and allow for a natural forward movement of the foot to lessen the discomfort felt and to prevent footwear from making the bunion worse.